MateuszS0/MyStuff/README.md

 # MyCode
-Here i store some of my Projects
+Here i store some of my Projects, more in private repository.